Gov't to complete handover of 40,000 tablets next week

 “A device is what a textbook was 50 years ago in the hands of a child.
 That is how you should look on a tablet or a laptop,” she noted.

-Chief Executive Officer, e-LJam, Keith Smith, informed that more devices are coming for educators and students, which will provide approximately 100,000 technology solutions for the year.
+Chief executive officer of e-LJam Keith Smith said that more devices are coming for educators and students, which will provide approximately 100,000 technology solutions for the year.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaper-login